-- 1. The meeting was called to order at 10:03 a.m. by Steve Sferra, Committee Co-chair, in conformity with Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was circulated to record those in attendance.
-A quorum was not present. - 3.
-The committee reviewed its current roster.
-Steve revised his contact information.
+- 1. The meeting was called to order at 09:34 a.m. by Pat Landgraf in conformance with the Wisconsin open meeting laws. - 2.
+A roll call was conducted and a sign-in sheet was circulated. - 3.
+The committee reviewed the current roster.
+No updates were necessary.